Introduction

 - Normal Sinus Rhythm: Characterized by a regular heartbeat of 60-100 bpm, with consistent P waves preceding each QRS complex, indicating effective atrial contraction.

-- Atrial Fibrillation: Identified by an irregularly irregular rhythm and the absence of distinct P waves, atrial fibrillation significantly increases the risk of stroke due to ineffective atrial contractions, which can lead to blood pooling and clot formation.
+- Atrial Fibrillation: Identified by an irregularly irregular rhythm and the absence of distinct P waves, significantly increases the risk of stroke due to ineffective atrial contractions, which can lead to blood pooling and clot formation.

 - Ventricular Tachycardia: This condition presents as a rapid heart rate exceeding 100 bpm, accompanied by wide QRS complexes.
 It is a potential emergency that requires immediate medical attention.